dmitigr/cefeika/README.md

 Also:

 - [libpq] library for [pgfe];
-- [GraphicsMagick] library for [util] (optional).
+- [GraphicsMagick] library for [img];

-Customization
+CMake options
 =============

-The table below (may need to use horizontal scrolling for full view) contains variables which can be passed to [CMake] for customization of all Cefeika libraries.
-(The customization variables specific to concrete libraries are specified in their documentation.)
+The table below (one may need to use horizontal scrolling for full view) contains variables which can be passed to [CMake] for customization.

 |CMake variable|Possible values|Default on Unix|Default on Windows|
 |:-------------|:--------------|:--------------|:-----------------|